n3fit package

 - n3fit.stopping.parse_ndata(all_data)[source]

-Parses the list of dictionaries received from ModelTrainer into a dictionary containing only the name of the experiments together with the number of points.
+Parses the list of dictionaries received from ModelTrainer into dictionaries containing only the name of the experiments and the number of points per replica

 `pos_set` (list of the names of the positivity sets)